 Key Takeaways

 2. The physical learning environment is intentionally designed as a 'third teacher', profoundly influencing children's engagement and interactions.
 Spaces are thoughtfully arranged to be aesthetically pleasing, stimulating, and rich with materials that invite exploration, collaboration, and communication, thereby fostering independence and a sense of belonging (Gandini, 1998).
-This deliberate design encourages pupils to interact with their surroundings and peers, promoting deeper learning.
+This deliberate design encourages learners to interact with their surroundings and peers, promoting deeper learning.

 3. Comprehensive documentation is an indispensable tool for making children's learning processes visible and fostering ongoing reflection.
-Through photographs, transcripts of conversations, and displays of children's work, documentation serves to communicate learning to pupils, parents, and the wider community, while also providing teachers with insights for curriculum development and professional growth (Rinaldi, 2006).
+Through photographs, transcripts of conversations, and displays of children's work, documentation serves to communicate learning to learners, parents, and the wider community, while also providing teachers with insights for curriculum development and professional growth (Rinaldi, 2006).
 This practice allows for a deeper understanding of children's thinking and theories.

 Historical background of Reggio Emilia